Shohei Ohtani: Amateur career

 As a teenager, Ohtani could have played baseball for any powerhouse high school team in big cities such as Osaka or Yokohama.
 Instead, he opted to stay local, selecting Hanamaki Higashi High School in Iwate Prefecture, Northern Japan, the same high school as pitcher Yusei Kikuchi, whom he admired; Ohtani competed there as a swimmer and played baseball.
-Ohtani's high school baseball coach, Hiroshi Sasaki, said that he was a fast swimmer who "could have made the Olympics."
+Ohtani's high school baseball coach, Hiroshi Sasaki, said that he was a fast swimmer who could have competed in the Olympics.

 Under Sasaki's guidance, Hanamaki Higashi's players lived on campus, returning home for only six days a year.
-Sasaki would assign toilet cleaning chores to Ohtani, to teach the youth pitcher humility.
-Ohtani threw a 160 km/h fastball as an 18-year-old high school pitcher.
-He threw the pitch in the Japanese national high school baseball championship tournament, commonly called Summer Koshien.
+Sasaki would assign toilet cleaning chores to Ohtani, to teach him humility.
+In 2012, Ohtani threw a 160 km/h fastball as an 18-year-old high school pitcher, which at the time, had set a Japanese high school baseball record until it was surpassed by Rōki Sasaki's 163 km/h fastball in 2018.
+Ohtani threw the pitch in the Japanese national high school baseball championship tournament, commonly called Summer Koshien.
 In the 2012 18U Baseball World Championship, Ohtani had an 0–1 win–loss record with 16 strikeouts, eight walks, five hits, five runs, and a 4.35 earned run average (ERA) in 10 1/3 innings pitched.

 Professional career

 Ohtani expressed a desire to move directly to the major leagues after high school and received interest from numerous teams including the Texas Rangers, Boston Red Sox, New York Yankees and Los Angeles Dodgers.
-On October 21, 2012, he announced that he would pursue a career in Major League Baseball rather than turn professional in Japan.
+On October 21, 2012, he announced that he would pursue a career in Major League Baseball (MLB) rather than turn professional in Japan.
 The Hokkaido Nippon-Ham Fighters decided to draft him in the 2012 NPB Draft nevertheless, despite knowing that there was a high likelihood he would not play for them.
 After an exclusive negotiating window between him and the Fighters, Ohtani announced that he would sign with the Fighters and spend some years in Japan before a possible MLB move.
 Hokkaido said it would allow Ohtani to serve as a pitcher and position player; the Los Angeles Dodgers, who had become Ohtani's top-choice MLB team, were not prepared to let him play both ways.
 He was assigned the jersey number 11, previously worn by Yu Darvish.